material-motion/material-motion/specifications/interactions/transitions/platform/ios/TransitionController.md

 ## Overview

-A `TransitionController` is the bridge between the platform's transitioning architecture and a `TransitionDirector`.
+`TransitionController` is a bridge between the platform's transitioning architecture and a `TransitionDirector`.

 ## MVP